gkarapeev/old-mcdonald-spa/README.md

 #### `npm start`

-Runs the app in the development mode.<br>
+Runs the app in the development mode.&lt;br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will reload if you make edits.&lt;br>
 You will also see any lint errors in the console.

 #### `npm test`

-Launches the test runner in the interactive watch mode.<br>
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Launches the test runner in the interactive watch mode.&lt;br> See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 #### `npm run build`

-Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.
+Builds the app for production to the `build` folder.&lt;br> It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!
+The build is minified and the filenames include the hashes.&lt;br> Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.